 Like pancakes?
-You’re going to love them once you read these tips and tricks from pancake expert Therese Heckenkamp.
-They’ll transform you into an expert chef on how to make pancakes from scratch!
-Learn all about ingredients, mixing, cooking, flipping, presentation, storing, reheating and more!
+You’re going to love them even more once you read these tips and tricks from pancake expert Therese Heckenkamp.
+They’ll transform you into an expert on how to make pancakes from scratch!
+Learn all about ingredients, mixing, cooking, flipping, presentation, storing, reheating, and more!

 Fresh flour makes a difference in pancake flavor and texture, and the simpler the recipe, the more vital high-quality ingredients are.
-So buy flour from a health food store, local mill, or natural foods section of the grocery store.
+So get flour from a health food store, local mill, or the natural foods section of the grocery store.
 Try using cake flour for super light, fluffy pancakes.